KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 🏗️ JavaScript First-Class & Higher-Order Functions — Cheat Card
+# 🏗️ JavaScript First-Class & Higher-Order Functions

 **Concepts:**

-- **First-Class Functions** → Functions are treated as values (can be stored, passed, returned).
+- **First-Class Functions** → Functions when treated as values (can be stored, passed, returned).
 - **Higher-Order Functions (HOFs)** → Functions that take other functions as args OR return functions.

 ---

 ### First-Class Functions

+- Types:

+  - Function stored in variable.
+  - Function passed as argument.
+  - Function returned as value.

 - Assigned to variables: